Greyhounds are dogs, not farm animals

 Natural beauties, greyhounds require very little grooming.
 Most will need their nails clipped a few times per year and that should cover it.
 Greyhounds are considered hypoallergenic because they don’t have an undercoat, the short fine hair that causes allergies in some people.
 Although unlike poodles and other non-shed breeds, greyhounds do lose some hair, it is minimal and generally seasonal.
 Therefore the vacuum cleaner is less necessary in the greyhound household than it is in the homes of most other dog breeds.

-If you are interested in adopting a greyhound, please take a look at the many greyhounds needing loving homes on our members page.
+If you are interested in adopting a greyhound, please take a look at the many greyhounds needing loving homes on Google "dog charity" and then add the county you are from.